yuanbei/Nars-Wiki/NAL-5:-Statements-as-Terms.md

 -------------------------------------- **Conditional deduction** -------------------------------------

-`If robin can fly and it has wings, then robin is living.`
+`//If robin can fly and it has wings, then robin is living.`
 <br/>
 <br/>
 `<(&&,<robin --> [flying]>,<robin --> [with-wings]>) ==> <robin --> [living]>>. %0.9%`
 <br/>
 <br/>
-`If robin can fly and robin is a bird then robin is living.`
+`//If robin can fly and robin is a bird then robin is living.`
 <br/>
 <br/>
 `<(&&,<robin --> [flying]>,<robin --> bird>) ==> <robin --> [living]>>.`